mrexclamationmark/GNU-Linux-Configuration/README.md

 **Tips:**

-If you have a small amount of CPU cores (1, 2, 4 cores), do not use mesa_glthread or threadirqs
+If you have a small amount of CPU cores (1, 2, 4 cores), do not use mesa_glthread or threadirqs (with less cores, less threads is usually better).

 **Testing:**